Yunie08/P7-Groupomania/README.md

 - Run `npm install` command to install the frontend dependencies.
 - Run `npm start` to launch the frontend server in development mode.

+At this point, the application should automatically start running in your web browser.

 ### 4- Demo accounts (admin & moderator)